Congratulations on bringing home your new puppy!

 3. Bring your puppy everywhere but also leave your puppy home.
 Seperation anxiety can be a human created behavior!
 It’s great to get your pup to be social and bring them into the public to build confidence, but they can not and should not always be with you.
 They must learn to be alone and to be comfortable with alone down time.

-4. Proactive vet care: send your vet the copies of the vet records we email\hand out to you\provide through petstablished.
+4. Proactive vet care: send copies of the vet records we provide to your vet .
 Your vet will create a reminder for your puppy to come in for their annual from a year of their adoption.